Chloé Seyrès: Roller derby (2010–present)

 In 2010, Seyrès started a career in roller derby assuming the derby name "Kozmic Bruise".
 A sport in its infancy in France at the time, Seyrès joined Paris Rollergirls just three months after the league was founded.
 Seyrès completed her freestyle season and, in January 2011, began to focus solely on the derby league.

 The league underwent intensive training by Amelia Scareheart and, in April 2011, the All-Stars from PRG played and won their first game.
 After only half a season, nearly the entire PRG team was selected for the first Roller Derby France team who took part in the inaugural Roller Derby World Cup in Toronto, Canada, December 2011.

 After two games, Seyrès broke her knee on a landing against Team Sweden.
 She needed 11 months to be fully fit, alternating between intensive phases of physical therapy.
 She re-entered the Paris RollerGirls All-Star roster as a jammer for the 2013 season.

 Others disciplines

 The All-Rounder

-All through her skating years, Seyrès experienced several disciplines, including ramp skating, freeskating, skate cross and rollerdance.
+All through her skating years, Seyrès experienced several disciplines, including ramp skating, free skating, skate cross and roller dance.
 Her dance crew "SkateXpress" was created in 2011 and is based in Paris.
 It is part of the artistic collective 'La Main' and of the skating association 'GossipSkate'.